tateogiuseppe/bootstrap-multiselect/README.md

 Every pull request appreciated.
 Note that the master branch is used for the current bootstrap version.
 There is an additional branch for bootstrap 2.3.x.

-## Demos
+## Documentation and Demos

-A demo of the bootstrap 3 version can be found [here](http://davidstutz.github.com/bootstrap-multiselect/).
+Documentation of the bootstrap 3 version including several demos can be found [here](http://davidstutz.github.com/bootstrap-multiselect/).
+For documentation of the bootstrap 2.3.x version see `index.html` when cloning or downloading this branch.

 **Note**: The demo page is based on JQuery 2 - so for IE 6,7 and 8 the plugin will not work properly, see compatibility below.

-For Knockout JS integration see some examples [here](http://davidstutz.github.io/bootstrap-multiselect/knockout-examples.html).

 ## Compatibility